More energy from the Sun hits the Earth in one day than humans use in a decade.

 Several approaches are being pursued to construct a demonstration solar fuels system.
 In one approach, the molecular components of natural photosynthesis, such as chlorophylls, are synthesized and modified chemically to attempt to construct a complete, functional photosynthetic system in the absence of a living organism such as a plant or photosynthetic bacteria or algae.
 In another approach, inorganic molecules, such as transition metal complexes, are used instead of chlorophylls as the light absorbers, and these complexes are either coupled chemically to biological catalysts or are coupled to inorganic catalysts, such as metallic colloids or particles to generate solar fuels.
 In yet another approach, metal dyes are bonded to titania films to absorb light, and the dyes are also chemically coupled to transition metal catalysts to produce solar fuels.
 Inorganic semiconductors, similar to the ones used in solar panels, can also be used either indirectly to produce electricity in conjunction with catalysts for solar fuels production, or can be used as photoelectrodes to directly produce fuels from sunlight.
 All of the approaches have their own advantages and challenges both from a technical and cost perspective, requiring further materials discovery and research to address.

 Common forms of commercial electrolyzers depend on expensive and scarce elements – platinum and iridium – to catalyze chemical reactions.
-The Lewis Group is discovering inexpensive materials – made from elements plentiful on Earth such as nickel, cobalt, and phosphorous – to replace these catalysts without reducing efficiency.
+The Lewis Group is working on integrating newly discovered inexpensive materials – made from elements plentiful on Earth such as nickel, cobalt, and phosphorous – as replacement catalysts to decorate photoelectrodes to enable direct solar-to-fuel transformations.

 Where Can I Get More Information About Making Fuels from Sunlight?